ttcjc/OpenFOAM/README.md

 # OpenFOAM

-Modifications to OpenFOAM v7, improving Lagrangian multiphase functionality for use in the study of automotive surface contamination at Loughborough University
+Modifications to OpenFOAM v7, improving Lagrangian multi-phase functionality for use in the study of automotive surface contamination at Loughborough University

 ### Existing OpenFOAM Files

 Any minor additions or alterations made to existing OpenFOAM files are denoted by the inclusion of *CJC* comments

 For example: